How to Start a Hair Salon in New Hampshire (2026)

 Step 1: Complete Cosmetology School (1,500 Hours)

-Before you can receive an NH cosmetology license, you must complete a minimum of 1,500 hours of cosmetology training at a New Hampshire-licensed cosmetology school.
-Alternatively, you may complete 3,000 hours of apprenticeship over at least 18 months under a licensed cosmetologist.
+Before receiving an NH cosmetology license, you must complete a minimum of 1,500 hours of training at a New Hampshire-licensed cosmetology school.
+The alternative path is 3,000 hours of apprenticeship over at least 18 months under a licensed cosmetologist.
+NH requires a high school diploma or GED and a minimum age of 16 to apply for licensure.

 Step 2: Pass the NH Cosmetology Board Exam

-• Written (theory) exam: Tests knowledge of cosmetology science, chemistry, anatomy, sanitation, and NH state law
+• Written (theory) exam: Tests cosmetology science, chemistry, anatomy, sanitation, and NH state law.
+Fee: approximately $88.
+Minimum passing score: 75%.

-Exam cost: approximately $95-$125 total.
-Contact the OPLC for the current examination vendor and scheduling.
-You must pass both portions to qualify for licensure.
+Contact OPLC at oplc.nh.gov/board-barbering-cosmetology-and-esthetics for Prov, Inc. scheduling information.
+You must pass both parts to qualify for licensure.

 Step 3: Apply for Your Individual Cosmetology License